insightfinder/InsightAgent/cgroup/README.md

 -Ensure all machines have the same login username and password.
 -Obtain the IP address for every machine (or host) the InsightFinder agent will be installed on.
 -Include the IP address of all hosts in hostlist.txt, entering one IP address per line.
--To deploy run the following command
+- To deploy run the following command(The -w parameter can be used to give server url example ***-w http://192.168.78.85:8080***  in case you have an on-prem installation otherwise it is not required)
 ```
 ./deployInsightAgent.sh -n USER_NAME_IN_HOST
                         -i PROJECT_NAME_IN_INSIGHTFINDER